-When considering any denial of admission, PHAs may not use arrest records as the sole basis for the denial.
+When considering any denial of admission, PHAs may not use arrest records as the basis for the denial.
+Further, HUD does not require the adoption of "One Strike" policies and reminds PHAs of their obligation to safeguard the due process rights of applicants and tenants [Notice PIH 2015-19].